< Part 4 | Part 5 | Part 6 >

 Whenever John is triumphant or emotional in the early acts, he takes out those emotions by reenacting a scene from Con Air.

 The echeladder is a very silly parody of needlessly complicated leveling systems in RPGs.
 It combines two of the most fun things about the early acts: strange video game systems and big lists of absurd names.
+No one has a knack for big lists of absurd names like Andrew Hussie does..

 John’s victory dances are great, I could stare at them for hours.